Kuantan: Sungai Lembing

 Sungai Lembing is located about 26 km northwest of Kuantan.
 It used to contain the world's deepest underground tin mines.
 There is an interesting Tin Museum in the former mining town of Sungai Lembing.
 Just north of the Tin Museum is a "hanging bridge" (jambatan bergantung).
 Access is via a narrow, winding road at the base of the entrance to the Tin Museum.
 There is another hanging bridge on the outskirts of Sungai Lembing town (visible from the main road, on the right side).
 There is a Panorama Hill which provides an impressive pre-dawn view.
 On the Kuantan-Sungai Lembing road at the hamlet of Pancing, there is a limestone mountain which houses a large reclining Buddha in one of its caves, Charah Cave.
 The highest peak, Gunung Tapis, also can be accessed from here.

 Theme parks

 Bukit Gambang Resort City (BGRC) is one of the largest water theme park resorts in Malaysia, spanning 547 acres and offering a 17.1-acre lake, and a 24,000 square feet wave pool.
 Bukit Gambang Safari Park, the biggest safari in east coast of Peninsular Malaysia.

-Accommodations

-Kuantan has a wide range of accommodation option for the weary traveller, whether on business or leisure.

-Five-star luxury properties include the following: